microsoft/typespec/docs/introduction/reproducibility.md

 # Reproducibility

 A key point to service definition is the ability to reliably reproduce the exact same output over time.
-In case like
+In cases like:

 1. A dependency or dependency of dependency was updated with an unintended breaking change
 2. Changes to a new version of a service shouldn't affect the older versions